Julie N. Zimmerman

 • Understanding rural/urban differences

-• Locating and using publically available secondary data
+• Locating and using publicly available secondary data

 • History of social sciences in colleges of agriculture and USDA